DariaMartinovskaya/Python/README.md

 PyCharm is an integrated development environment (IDE) used for programming in Python

+## Here are the results of my first autotests writing:

+<a href="https://github.com/DariaMartinovskaya/Python/tree/main/Autotests">Pytests</a> - writing autotests.

 ## Here are the results of my first steps in python coding:

-<a href="https://github.com/DariaMartinovskaya/Python/blob/main/Creating_variables.md">Variables</a> - creating variables of different types.

-<a href="https://github.com/DariaMartinovskaya/Python/blob/main/List_Tuple_Dict_Set.md">Data structures</a> - using lists, tuples, dictionaries, sets.

-<a href="https://github.com/DariaMartinovskaya/Python/blob/main/Functions.md">Functions</a> - using functions.

-<a href="https://github.com/DariaMartinovskaya/Python/blob/main/Classes.md">Classes</a> - creating classes.
+<a href="https://www.codewars.com/users/DariaMartinovskaya">Here</a> is the link to my Codewars.com account where I practice Python coding by completing different tasks.

 <a href="https://github.com/DariaMartinovskaya/Python/blob/main/If_Elif_Else.md">Сurrency converter in Python </a> - creating a simple programm implementing a currency converter in the Python programming language.
 The main goal of this programm is to check how many dollars you can get for a given amount of another currency and display the result in the console.
 When compliting this task I used if, elif and else operators.

-<a href="https://www.codewars.com/users/DariaMartinovskaya">Here</a> is the link to my Codewars.com account where I practice Python coding by completing different tasks.
+<a href="https://github.com/DariaMartinovskaya/Python/blob/main/Classes.md">Classes</a> - creating classes.

+<a href="https://github.com/DariaMartinovskaya/Python/blob/main/Functions.md">Functions</a> - using functions.

+<a href="https://github.com/DariaMartinovskaya/Python/blob/main/List_Tuple_Dict_Set.md">Data structures</a> - using lists, tuples, dictionaries, sets.

+<a href="https://github.com/DariaMartinovskaya/Python/blob/main/Creating_variables.md">Variables</a> - creating variables of different types.